 This post titled “How Do We Understand Sarcasm? explains why it is important to teach young children and individuals with autism to recognize sarcasm.

-Have students create their own posters with examples of sarcasm.
+Have students create their own posters with examples.
 This would make a great small group activity, with each student creating one section of the poster.

 Activity #4: Sarcasm in Pop Culture